 This two-tiered ride provided us the joy of hitting classmates who were on the lower deck with kernels while we were on the upper deck.
 Charlene and I separated so we could hit each other, and when she departed to ride other rides, I remained, becoming an expert at popcorn bombing.

-Friend, we cannot choose our circumstances, but we can choose our focus.~Diane Virginia, author of The Kiss of Peace: A Contemporary Exploration into Song of Solomon
+We cannot choose our circumstances, but we can choose our focus.~Diane Virginia, author of The Kiss of Peace: A Contemporary Exploration into Song of Solomon

 I thought about these fun times while reading Philippians.
 Paul encouraged his disciples to be filled with two Spirit fruits: joy and rejoicing.
 He writes, “Yea, and if I be offered upon the sacrifice and service of your faith, I joy and rejoice with you all.
 For the same cause also do ye joy, and rejoice with me” (Philippians 2:17-18 KJV).